 The current arrangement with regard to use of the airstrips is that the Geraldton Fisherman's Co-operative has been granted exclusive permissive use.
 The Co-operative places advertisements in the press, seeking tenders from aviation businesses to provide the services of fixed-wing and helicopter transport to the islands - "for passengers involved in or related to the fishing industry only" - and appoints operators for a fixed term.

-The current one-year contracts for fixed-wing and helicopter transport services expire on 28 February 1998.
+The current one-year contracts for fixed-wing and helicopter transport services expire on 28 February 1999.

-Having a single line of responsibility for the safety aspects of the airstrips is the over-riding consideration for allowing a single fixed-wing operator to use the airstrips.
-The operator and the Co-operative are also responsible for the ongoing maintenance of the airstrips and helipads.
+Having a single line of responsibility for the safety aspects of the airstrips is the overriding consideration for allowing a single fixed-wing operator to use the airstrips.
+The operator and the Co-operative are also responsible for the ongoing maintenance of the airstrips and helipads under the current arrangements.

-During the public comment period, a number of submissions expressed the view that the current arrangements are no longer necessary, inequitable and too restrictive.
-The Minister for Fisheries has requested a review of the current arrangements.
+During the public consultation phase associated with development of this plan, a number of submissions expressed the view that the current air service arrangements are no longer necessary, inequitable and too restrictive.